What new physics can we extract from inflation using the ACT DR6 and DESI DR2 Observations?: Numerical Analysis

 \section{Numerical Analysis}

-In this section we provide description of our numerical pipeline, designed to compute inflationary observables for a wide array of single–field potentials with a non‑minimal coupling to gravity \cite{Liddle:1994dx, Kaiser:1994vs, Faraoni:1996rf}.
-Our framework accommodates various functional forms of the Jordan‑frame potential $V(\phi)$—including monomial, hilltop, plateau, and more exotic shapes—as well as different power‑law coupling functions $f(\phi)=(\phi/M_{\rm pl})^n$.
+In this section, we provide a description of our numerical pipeline, designed to compute inflationary observables for a wide array of single--field potentials with a non-minimal coupling to gravity \cite{Liddle:1994dx, Kaiser:1994vs, Faraoni:1996rf}.
+Our framework accommodates various functional forms of the Jordan frame potential $V(\phi)$---including monomial, hilltop, plateau, and more exotic shapes---as well as different power-law coupling functions $f(\phi)=(\phi/M_{\rm pl})^n$.
 Emphasis is placed on reproducibility, numerical stability, and flexibility, so that any new potential or coupling choice can be plugged into the same workflow.